 If you are writing the part program directly on the TNC, the tool radius compensation is effective only in the working plane.
-The TNC accounts for up to five axes including the rotary axes.
+The TNC accounts for the compensation value in up to five axes including the rotary axes.

 Tool length compensation